Program source code as machine learning data

 In the above example program and AST, the latter shows the top four path-contexts by their attention weight:

-3. green path from boolean to ? (actual function name is removed for to make prediction non-trivial), (weight: 0.09)
+(actual function name is removed for to make prediction non-trivial), (weight: 0.09) - yellow path from

 Many other path-contexts also exist here but they are already too insignificant according to attention.
 The use of attention also improves the explainability of the model.